jusfeel/apidoc/README.md

 # Important note

+This fork fixed small bugs, because...

-This project is currently not active maintained!
+The original project is currently not active maintained!
 See discussion https://github.com/apidoc/apidoc/issues/1436

 # apiDoc